 Facts, information and articles about States Rights, one of the causes of the civil war

-States’ Rights summary: States’ rights is a term used to describe the ongoing struggle over political power in the United States government between the federal government and individual states as broadly outlined in the Tenth Amendment.
-In modern times it has also come to symbolize the opposition of some states to federal mandated laws against racial segregation.
+States’ Rights summary: States’ rights is a term used to describe the ongoing struggle over political power in the United States between the federal government and individual states as broadly outlined in the Tenth Amendment and whether the USA is a single entity or an amalgamation of independent nations.
+In modern times the term States Rights has also come to symbolize the opposition of some states to federal mandated laws against racial segregation and discrimination.

 States’ Rights in the Colonies